Welcome to the home of the Silver Creek Aeromodelers

 Meeting will be held at Floyd's shop at 202 East Snowflake Blvd., Snowflake, AZ 85937 at 11 am.
 Please bring your own chair.

-Meeting will be held at the field at 11 am.
+Meeting will be held at the field at 11 am (weather permitting).
 Please bring your own chair.

 The Silver Creek Aeromodelers is chartered by the Academy of Model Aeronautics (AMA) as Club No. 5516.
 The club promotes the sport of radio controlled aircraft modeling, maintains a dedicated radio controlled flying field, provides instruction in radio controlled aircraft piloting and actively contributes to the community through support of charitable organizations.